 Step 1: Content and Development Edit

 The first step for most manuscripts is content and development editing—reviewing the meat of the story, plot, and characters.
 Developmental editing tackles the following:

 - Character voices

 - Impact of POV (first, second, third, or combination)

-Content and development edits can and will sometimes result in revisions to chapter order or construction, and even additional chapters written.
-Do chapters alternate between the hero and heroine, shifting from first to third person point of view?
+Content and development edits will sometimes result in revisions to chapter order or construction, and may even require additional chapters to be written.
+Do chapters alternate between the hero and heroine, shifting from the first to third-person point of view?
 Content editors eat that up!
 They'll ensure the third POV is following singular or omniscient rules, and that the audience connects with the character.

 Step 2: Line Edit

 Line edits focus primarily on sentence and paragraph structure with attention to:

 - Restructuring sentences that are not complete or inaccurate